-- 7pm-7am on weekdays and all day on weekends and holidays. - Notify the pathologists in advance (> 30 minutes if possible) - Contact the On-Call Surgical Pathology resident who will then notify the Surgical Pathology Attending. - If you are unable to contact the On-Call Surgical Pathology resident, contact the Surgical Pathology Attending. - Contact numbers of the on-call staff are available through amion.com or are available as a recorded message at 720-848- 4421.
+After-hours Frozen Sections (7pm -7am on weekdays and all day on weekends and holidays), notify the pathologists in advance (> 30 minutes if possible).
+Page the On-Call Surgical Pathology resident.
+The oncall resident will then notify the Surgical Pathology Attending.
+If you are unable to contact the On-Call Surgical Pathology resident, contact the Surgical Pathology Attending.
+Pager numbers of the on-call staff are available through amion.com or are available as a recorded message at 720-848-4421.